 Examples include Ray Bans and designer handbags.
-They may not be a symbol of wealth to you, but in the middle of a low-income neighbourhood or poverty-stricken country they are practically a siren screaming out, “Please mug me” or, “I’m Western and have more money than you”.
+They may not be a symbol of wealth to you, but in the middle of a low-income neighbourhood or poverty-stricken country they are practically a siren screaming out, “Please mug me”.
 Don’t make yourself a target of thieves or alienate the local people that surround you.

 Now this one is mainly relevant if you’ll be travelling to hot countries where you’re going to tan.
-If that’s the case, don’t bother with heavy skin makeup like foundation, you’ll be barefaced every day anyway and for the rare evening you feel like getting dressed up, a thin-based cover up cream and a bit of bronzer will do perfectly.
+If that’s the case, don’t bother with heavy skin makeup like foundation, you’ll be barefaced every day anyway and for the rare evening you feel like getting dressed up, a thin-based cover-up BB cream and a bit of bronzer will do perfectly.